-Proteose peptone along with yeast extract provide nitrogen, carbon, sulphur, amino acids, vitamins and trace ingredients to the faecal Streptococci.
+Special peptone along with yeast extract provide nitrogen, carbon, sulphur, amino acids, vitamins and trace ingredients to the faecal Streptococci.
 Lactose and maltose are the fermentable carbohydrates and therefore serve as energy sources.
 Sodium azide is a selective agent, which hampers the growth of gram-negative bacteria.

-2,3,5-Triphenyl Tetrazolium Chloride is reduced to insoluble formazan by actively metabolizing cells, resulting in the formation of pink or red colonies.
+2, 3, 5-Triphenyl Tetrazolium Chloride is reduced to insoluble formazan by actively metabolizing cells, resulting in the formation of pink or red colour.
 Bacteria resistant to azide, utilize lactose and / or maltose.
-The acidity so produced changes the colour of the indicator dyes to yellow.
-Bacterial cells reduce TTC to insoluble formazan, resulting in the formation of pink to red colonies.
+Bacterial cells reduce TTC to insoluble formazan, resulting in the formation of pink to red colour.